Generative Modeling of Discrete Data Using Geometric Latent Subspaces: Flow matching on

-If we choose $p_z = \mc N(0, I_d)$, then we obtain the same objective as in \eqref{eq:cfm-objective-U}, because the transformed distribution is $V_\sharp p_z = \mc N(0, V^\T V)$ and likewise was constructed in this form.
+If we choose $p_z = \mc N(0, I_d)$, then we obtain the same objective as in \eqref{eq:cfm-objective-U}, because the transformed distribution is a normal distribution in $\mc{U} \subset T_0^n$.
 This allows for significant computational savings through lower-dimensional representations and smaller network architectures, since the optimization can be entirely performed in $\mc Z$. \end{remark}

+\begin{remark}[$e$-metric versus Fisher-Rao metric] To the best of our knowledge, \textit{this is the first work} to propose conditional flow matching on the simplex while minimizing a norm defined in the vector space of natural parameters.
+This choice distinguishes our approach from existing geometry-based flow matching methods on the simplex \cite{Davis:2024,Boll:2025aa}, which rely on the Fisher-Rao metric.
+Our objective instead uses the $e$-metric and its associated norm $\|\cdot\|_{e}$, which are naturally compatible with the $e$-connection. \end{remark}